-In the meantime, you can find the Betfair Exchange acca markets by typing ‘acca‘ into the search field at the top of the page.
+You can find the Betfair Exchange acca markets by typing ‘acca‘ into the search field at the top of the page.

 Laying multiples on the Betfair Exchange

-So, looking at the lay odds of 3.60 above, there’s certainly merit in betting on Man Utd, Leicester & Leeds all to win at William Hill at back odds of 4.50 (7/2).
+So, with lay odds of just 3.60, there’s merit in backing ‘Man Utd, Leicester & Leeds all to win‘ at William Hill at odds of 4.50 (7/2).

-As you can see, the calculator tells you that you should lay £6.34 against Man Utd/Leicester/Leeds at Betfair.
+As you can see, the calculator tells you to lay £12.68 against ‘Man Utd/Leicester/Leeds‘ at Betfair.

-The profit may seem small, but that’s a return of 20.4% on your £5 stake, which is pretty good!
+The profit may seem small, but that’s a return of 20.4% on your £10 stake, which is pretty good!

 Matchbook Enhanced Specials

-The only downside is that Matchbook charge 5% commission on their ‘Enhanced Specials’ instead of their standard rate of 2%.
+Be aware that Matchbook charge 5% commission on their ‘Enhanced Specials’ instead of their standard rate of 2%.